Invasive Mussel Program

-Car-top boats such as kayaks and canoes are inspected each time they enter a lake, but the inspection fee is only charged once every 30 days.
+Car-top watercraft such as kayaks and canoes are inspected each time they enter a lake, but the inspection fee is only charged once every 30 days.
 The owner must provide a copy of the initial inspection form, with the receipt dated within the previous 30-day period.
-The survey and visual inspection are performed prior to launch every time a car-top boat is brought to the lake during the 30-day period.
+The survey and visual inspection are performed prior to launch every time a car-top watercraft is brought to the lake during the 30-day period.

 Inspection fees are charged to partially offset the cost of the inspection program.

 Inspection stations will remain open regardless of weather conditions.
 The only conditions under which an inspection station would close, is during weather that presents a serious risk of injury to the inspector, or if the governing water agency closes the body of water to launching.
-In the case of a body of water being closed, boat inspectors shall remain on duty until the normal close of inspection station or all boats are off the water and banded.
+In the case of a body of water being closed, watercraft inspectors shall remain on duty until the normal close of inspection station or all watercraft are off the water and banded.